This is how Rishi Sunak could win the next election | John Rentoul

 The mensheviks said the by-election was in line with national opinion polls, which point to a majority Labour government.
 Professor Sir John Curtice, who is like Karl Marx in this disagreement, was invoked by both sides.

 The by-election was mainly interesting because it means there are now two MPs called Western: Andrew, the winner in Stretford and Urmston, and Matt, the Labour MP for Warwick and Leamington, who shall now be known as the south Western, while Andrew is the north Western.
-This led me to a search for MPs with points of the compass as names, in which I discovered, thanks to Andrew Gray, that there were four MPs called Dudley North, all descended from a member of the Long Parliament before the Civil War (one of whose granddaughters was called Dudleya North), who I think are the only cases of MPs with the same full name as a (later) parliamentary constituency.
+This led me to a search for MPs with points of the compass as names, in which I discovered, thanks to Andrew Gray, that there were four MPs called Dudley North, all descended from a member of the Long Parliament before the civil war (one of whose granddaughters was called Dudleya North), who I think are the only cases of MPs with the same full name as a (later) parliamentary constituency.

 But the by-election was also interesting as a pointer to voting trends.
 Not that interesting, mind, as turnout was just 26 per cent and reporting of the contest was even lower key than that of the Chester by-election two weeks earlier.
 The fairest thing to be said about Stretford, though, for those who are neither bolsheviks nor mensheviks, is that the evidence it provided was inconclusive.